 He wondered again about the children's sex lives.
 Only Gabriel when young had asked about the subject.
 Clover had appeared oblivious.
 Melody had absorbed the knowledge from the air quite early; she seemed to have been born knowing all about men and women, and how they were, or could be, together.

-He hadn't been having much luck with girls.
-The nice ones invariably turned down his requests for dates, always politely, always saying that they were busy, or getting involved with someone, or that they could only date a Christian.
-He got so he could predict the excuse each girl would use.
-But he knew, in every case, his reputation for violence was the reason; they didn't know that it had always been in self-defense.
-The girls who were drawn to him were usually in trouble at school, and he wasn't interested in them.
-Then, the summer between his sophomore and junior years, there was Emily, who was older, and not only smoke and drank, but doped and fucked, too.
+Wyatt himself had been tutored by an older girl, Emily.
+He was sixteen and she was twenty.
+Emily of the freckles, the hoarse voice, and the plucked eyebrows and fire-engine fingernails and chain smoking.
+The summer between his sophomore and junior years, there she was, older, a woman, really, who smoked and drank and cursed like a Hell's Angel, and doped and fucked.
 She had a summer job behind the counter at the drugstore where he bought comic books.
 One day she said, "You're dense.
 I've been trying to get your attention for two weeks."
-She spent the evenings for the rest of her summer vacation "teaching him to sin," as she put it.
-When she went back to school in the fall, he started taking out the bad girls who showed any interest.
+She spent the rest of her summer vacation "teaching him to sin," as she put it.
+When she went back to college at the end of the summer, he started taking out the bad girls at his school.
 After Emily, they were boring.
 They hadn't grown personalities yet.
-They talked about Elvis, and gossiped about each other, and complained about their parents.
-He didn't want these bimbos, he wanted the good girls, the smart ones, the ones who would say something interesting, the virgins.
-He wanted to court them; he wanted them to fall in love with him.
-But they wouldn't have him, and he had to settle for the sluts, whose conversation was always an excruciating waste of time.
+They gossiped about each other, and complained about their parents.
+He didn't want these bimbos, he wanted the good girls, the smart ones, the ones who could carry a conversation, the ones who knew what they wanted and what they planned to do with themselves, and were waiting for the right boy, the boy who had his own plan that matched theirs.
+He wanted those girls to fall in love with him.
+But they wouldn't have him, and he had to settle for the sluts.
+Except for the sex, they were always an excruciating waste of time.

 A window rattled from a gust of wind.
 The house needed work.
 He really ought to get up.
 That window was loose; the gutters were filling with leaves; some of the paint was flaking; doors needed the weatherstripping repaired; there was a creak in the bedroom floor.
 And there was that big branch between the house and the garage that threatened damage if the wind broke it.
 He'd take care of that today.
-The house, pasted together top and bottom, always needed something: the great ship of their marital voyage, reliable, often unnoticed, but always with small problems.
+The house, pasted together top and bottom, always needed something: the great ship of their marriage, reliable, often unnoticed, but always with small problems.
 This year, finally, he would caught up, so he could maintain the house by fixing things before they went wrong.

 He woke later to the sound of splashing from the bathroom.
 Ada's showers tended to be short, so Wyatt threw back the covers and went to join her.
 The stall was steamed over.
 He flipped the light switch off and on, to let her know he was there.
 Behind the frosted glass, her shadow paused, and turned toward him.